turboapps/docs/reference/command_line/gc.md

       --trial                Run without deleting the images
 ```

-The `run` or `subscriptions` commands copies containers when new image versions are downloaded.
+The `run` or `subscriptions` commands forks containers when the base image is automatically upgraded to a newer release.
-This allows returning back to the old container in case the new image version has unexpected problems.
 The `gc` command removes older version of these forked containers.
-By default container older than 7 days are removed.

-The `--days` parameter changes the how old a container has to be before removed.
-The `--all` parameter removes all container older that the given `--days`.
-The `--trial` does not remove any container.
-It provides a preview which containers will be removed.